Adding SMB Shares

 net use Z: \\computer_name\share_name /PERSISTENT:YES

-Have the user name and password for the user assigned to pool or for the guest if the share has guest access ready before you begin.
+Have the user name and password for the user assigned to the pool or for the guest if the share has guest access ready before you begin.

 Open Finder > Go > Connect To Server